Jules Moigniez: Sculpting career

 Over the course of his 40-year sculpting career Moigniez exhibited thirty works at the Salon between 1855–92.
 His first submission in a major art exhibition was his plaster, Pointer Stopping at a Pheasant, at the Exposition Universelle of 1855.
 Moigniez was known for the fine detail and chiseling of his sculptures.
 His bronzes—usually cast using the lost wax method—were always immaculately chased and patinated, and were especially popular in England and Scotland.
 More than half of his output during his lifetime was sold in the United Kingdom.
 By the end of the 19th century, his sculpture had become popular in the United States as well.

 In contrast with other animaliers of the period such are P. J. Mêne and Antoine-Louis Barye, Moigniez's bird sculptures often incorporated highly detailed bases complete with bushes, extensive foliage and undergrowth.
 His castings were generally of excellent quality with a variety of patinas, the gilded and silvered patinas being the most desirable and sought after by collectors.

 His bronzes could be reproached for an excess of detail, a result of overly finicky, excessive chiseling.
 Moigniez received redemption, however, by portraying in his sculpture a certain "elegance of attitudes".
 His Chien braque arrêtant un faisan (1859), cast in bronze, was acquired by the French government for the château of Compiègne.

 As early as December 1869 his sculptures had begun to be imported to the United States by the Philadelphia jewelry firm of J. E. Caldwell & Co. who had a store at 902 Chesnut Street.
 The store also advertised works by Grégoire, Carrier-Belleuse, Mêne, and other French sculptors.

-Death and legacy
+Suicide and legacy

 Moigniez suffered a long illness in the later years of his life.
 He died at Saint-Martin-du-Tertre, France—by his own hand—when he committed suicide one day after his 59th birthday on 29 May 1894.
 His grave is located on the left upon entering the cemetery, close to the chapel of Varé.
 His bird sculptures are among the finest ever created.